pygame-community/PygameCommunityBot/README.md

 If having separate configuration files is not desirable, a single `config.py` file can be used to contain the data of both `botconfig.py` and `launchconfig.py` instead.

 ### `botconfig.py`
-This file is meant to hold the configuration settings, credentials and API endpoints of the bot application.
+This file is meant to hold all essential configuration settings of the bot application, such as credentials and API endpoints.
 Creating this file is mandatory and all data must be stored within a dictionary called `botconfig`. `"client_id"` and `"token"` within `"authentication"` are mandatory.
 If using hosting solutions based on ephemeral file systems, credentials stored within the `"authentication"` dictionary like `"client_id"` and `"token"` can be turned into uppercase environment variables prefixed with `AUTH_` (e.g. `AUTH_CLIENT_ID` and `AUTH_TOKEN`) instead.
 As this file is a Python file, those credentials can be loaded into the `botconfig` dictionary during startup via `os.environ`.

 #### Example code for ` botconfig.py`
 ```py